jasperkempf/DIY-Synth-DaisySeed-and-PlugData/index.md

 # Welcome to this guide on building a Synthesizer with Daisy Seed and Plug Data

-Here you'll find an overview of all topics
+Let's build a custom synth with Daisy and Plug Data!
+This is an overview of all topics that we're going to look at.

 ## Overview